-10/6 No class-in lieu of class, please visit a house of religious worship for your visitation assignment.
+9/30 No class-in lieu of class, please visit a house of religious worship for your visitation assignment.

-10/8 Please read selections from the Bible (see Sakai for list of specific passages).
+10/5 Please read selections from the New Testament (see Sakai for list of specific passages), and excerpt from Ehrman, "The New Testament: An Introduction to the Early Christian Writings," also available on Sakai.